airiaibot/airi1.0/README.md

 Powered by ai16z, Airi is built to keep users entertained through special prompts that ensure a tantalizing and engaging interaction.
 To prevent spamming, the system includes rate-limiting features for each user.

 Airi is currently in Version 1.0, offering responses up to 150 characters, with plans for future upgrades.
-The vision is to fully integrate her with the Twitter API, making her a fully automated account with no ownership required.
+The vision is to fully integrate her with the Twitter API, making her a fully automated account with no ownership required and also make the telegram fully integrated with custom images with every message providing for a better experience.

 Once we move away from version 1.0, the source code for this version will be fully released to the public.